SilkRose/Pony/src/stories/darling-and-date/darling-and-date-meta.md

  - Each pony contributes something, including Rarity and Pinkie.
 (See [ideas](#Ideas))
  - Pinkie, Rarity, Rainbow, and Fluttershy each at some point say why they fell in love with their desired pony.

+3. Dressmaking and Determination
+ - Fluttershy helps Pinkie make a dress for Rarity.
+ - Pinkie teaches Rainbow how to make pancakes.

-3. Darling and Date:
+5. Darling and Date:
  - Rarity and Pinkie go on the date.

-4. Epilogue - ?:
+6. Epilogue - Breakfast and Bonding:
+ - Rainbow Dash wakes Fluttershy up, asking her to come eat breakfast at her place.
+ - Rainbow Dash makes pancakes for Fluttershy.
- - Fluttershy asks Rainbow out before Rainbow can ask her out.
+ - Fluttershy asks Rainbow out after they eat.
- - Rainbow is taken aback, and says yes, excitedly.
+ - Rainbow is taken aback but says yes excitedly.
- - They hug, then say that Rarity and Pinkie each knew their crushes respectively.
+ - They hug while smiling.

 ### Cover